 Organizing care teams by units creates predictability, cohesiveness, and better communication.
 At its core, the ACU is about bringing people together; to work together, to collaborate together, to care together.
 When you work together and look out for each other, it’s much easier to provide incredible care to patients, work doesn’t seem so hard and you’re reminded why you chose your career in the first place.

-Decrease length of stay, complications, adverse events, mortality, inappropriate resource utilization.
+Decrease length of stay, complications, adverse events, mortality, and inappropriate resource utilization.
 Increase patient and staff satisfaction.

 The future of pediatric care starts here.

-A hospitalization of your child is a stressful time: the concern for your child’s health, and the lack of autonomy, control, interval updates and communication contribute to the sense of frustration and uncertainty.
+A hospitalization of your child is a stressful event: the concern for your child’s health, and the lack of autonomy, control, interval updates and communication contribute to the sense of frustration and uncertainty.

 The ACU Pediatrics Care Model puts the patient and family at the center of the care team.
 This means:

-- proactive management of potentially compounding care factors, and
+- proactive management of potentially compounding care factors

 Proactively including patients in their care plan and decisions from door-to-door is what should be the norm.
 The ACU Pediatrics Care Model puts you and your child at the center of the care team and care plans.